sandstone-mc/sandstone/README.md

 ===========================
 ```

 As you can see, the `useless` function has been created, because it is called from `main`.
-This feature is very useful to distribute lot of functions to people.
+This feature is very useful to distribute lot of functions.

 ### Parametrized Minecraft functions

-*Parametrized functions are not implemented yet.
-This is coming soon!*

-### Anonymous Minecraft functions

 # Contributing